ColourboxDevelopment/ColourboxDevelopment.github.io/AD.md

 1. In step 2 you have aligned one or more AD Security Groups with Skyfish. **Find** the **AD Security Group** you want to be the default.
 2. **Send an email** to info@colourbox.com with the **AD Security Group** and ask them to set it as the default AD Security Group in your integration.

+### Got groups [] but no groups map to access in Skyfish.

+This error comes in one of two forms:

+#### Got groups []

+If the square brackets are empty, **we did not receive any security groups from your AD**.
+If we don't receive any AD security groups, we cannot give any access to the user and the login attempt is thus rejected.
+Make sure you have gone through **Step 1** to correctly setup your AD.

+#### Got groups [7ea05961-86f4-45cd-8134-e3ffb9b4c22b]

+If you see groups in the brackets, **the AD security groups we are getting does not map to any access in Skyfish**.
+Make sure you go through **Step 2** to correctly map your AD security groups to access in Skyfish.